Firefox is experiencing a resurgence since the news of Chromium based browsers weakening ad blocking extensions has hit the public consciousness.

 Staying Safe on the Web (Ad Blocking)

 One of the reasons you may be giving Firefox a look now is that competing browsers are working to weaken ad blockers on the web.
-There has been a lot of articles about the situation, and the EFF has a good summary of what is happening.
+There have been a lot of articles about the situation, and the EFF has a good summary of what is happening.
 In short, Chromium browsers (that includes most browsers - including major names like Google Chrome and Microsoft Edge) are dropping “blocking webRequest”, a feature that enables browser based ad blockers to effectively disable the worst offenses of online scams and advertising.
 Safari has never had this feature, unfortunately.

 Currently, the best (fastest, most effective) browser based ad blocker is uBlock Origin, which already works best in Firefox.
 The developer of uBlock Origin has raised the alarm about the changes in Chromium and how they will weaken uBlock Origin.